Willandra Lakes Region

 The Willandra Lakes Region is a World Heritage Site in the Far West region of New South Wales, Australia.
-The Willandra Lakes Region is the traditional meeting place of the Muthi Muthi, Ngiyampaa and Barkinji Aboriginal tribes.
+The Willandra Lakes Region is the traditional meeting place of the Muthi Muthi, Ngiyampaa and Paakantyi Aboriginal peoples.
 The 2400 km2 area was inscribed on the World Heritage List at the 5th Session of the World Heritage Committee in 1981.

-The Region contains important natural and cultural features including exceptional examples of past human civilization including the world's oldest cremation site.
+The Region contains important natural and cultural features including exceptional examples of past human civilization including the world's oldest evidence of cremation.
 A small section of the region is protected by the Mungo National Park.